-I would like to thank the Chairman, Yehudi Blacher, and the Board of Directors for their professionalism, guidance and support since assuming the role of Chief Executive Officer in February 2013.
-I would also like to acknowledge the professionalism and engagement shown by the staff of the Authority.
+I would like to thank the Chairman, Yehudi Blacher, and the Board of Directors.
+I would also like to acknowledge the professionalism and engagement shown by the staff of the Authority over the past year in what has been a difficult environment.